bquijada/Palliser-Airbnb/README.md

 ## Technologies Used

 - **Front End**:
-  - Vite (React) with TypeScript: Efficient and modern front-end development.
+  - React (Vite) with TypeScript: Efficient and modern front-end development.
   - Chakra UI: A modular and accessible component library for building delightful user interfaces.

 - **Back End**: